kastleghost/simplebot/README.md

 - update the **.env** file with your BOT TOKEN, APP ID, and GUILD ID
 - run `node register.js` script
 > **TIP:**<br>
-> Global commands could take up to 1 hour to create, delete or modify on guilds.
+> Global commands could take up to 1 hour to create, delete or modify.
 If you need to update a command quickly for testing you can create it as a guild command.

 ## Optionals:
 If you plan on using DynamoDB run `npm i @aws-sdk/client-dynamodb`